koenrane/KR-new-site/content/actadd-steering-language-models-without-optimization.md

 We now score model generations under ActAdd, show the effect of different injection layers, and give a sense of the reliability of ActAdd.

-The intervention (in this vector) is already effective at the very first layer,
+The intervention (in this vector) is already effective at the first layer,
 rises in effectiveness until $l = 6$ , and then declines.
 For the optimal injection site we see >90% success in steering topic (compared to a ∼2% baseline)

 ![](https://assets.turntrout.com/static/images/posts/lrvdnmumle8dcmyb05w6.avif)